kartik-venugopal/aural-player/README.md

 11/3/2017: **New playlist views with track groups** - In addition to the current flat view, new views have been added to the playlist, which group tracks by album, artist, genre, etc. This allows for convenient playlist browsing.

 11/3/2018: **UI refresh** - A lot of UI elements have been redone, for a sleeker appearance.
 Window corners, background colors, slider controls, playlist summary, etc.

-10/15/2017: **Multiple selection, type selection, and drag/drop reordering in playlist** - The playlist now allows selection of multiple items at once, and type selection to find tracks quickly by typing their name.
-Also, it now allows reordering by dragging and dropping.
-This makes reordering, and/or removal of multiple playlist tracks much less tedious, and provides a quick way to search for tracks by name.
-(Full-fledged search is still available)

-10/12/2017: **New playlist navigation functions** - New functions have been added for more convenient playlist navigation.
-These include: 1 - Show playing track within playlist, 2 - Scroll to top of playlist, and 3 - Scroll to bottom of playlist.

-10/12/2017: **Resizable, detachable, and movable playlist** - The playlist is now resizable, detachable, and movable, with buttons to conveniently snap/attach the playlist to the main app window, in different relative locations (bottom, right, left, etc), and smart maximizing.

 ## Third party code attribution